oatlog/oatlog/doc/report/main.typ

 == Non-relational e-matching

-#TODO[expand upon this and upon how egg does things in general]

-#TODO[Alejandro: "“patterns”, then once these match add" -> "“patterns”.
-Once these match, they add"]
+#TODO[This is very incomplete, must expand.
+Egg vs rollback for theorem proving.]

-Rewrite rules look for subgraph "patterns", then once these match add new e-classes and e-nodes and join existing e-classes by vertex contraction.
+Rewrite rules look for subgraph "patterns".
+Once these match, they add new e-classes and e-nodes and unify existing e-classes by vertex contraction.
 EqSat involves repeatedly applying a set of rewrite rules, then finally performing extraction, i.e. determining canonical e-nodes for respective e-classes such that the implied DAG of e-nodes has some minimal cost.

 A set of rewrite rules is called a theory, and these can be shown to converge to finite e-graphs under some conditions.
 Practically, many theories diverge and the EqSat rewriting phase is often